Cenovus Energy Inc. (NYSE:CVE) stock: You might be surprised

 Sponsored

-It is also essential to consider CVE stock ratios like the price-to-sales ratio, which is 0.70 for the last year.Likewise, its price to free cash flow for the last twelve months stands at 9.10.
+Further, it is important to consider CVE stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.73.Likewise, its price to free cash flow for the last twelve months stands at 9.60.

 How does Cenovus Energy Inc. (CVE) stock rate among analysts?
 Buy, sell, or hold?